fusioncharts/dev_centre_docs/getting-started/jquery/your-first-chart-using-jquery.md

 ## Prerequisite

 Before you begin, make sure your development environment includes `Node.js` and an `npm package manager`.
+You can skip this step and proceed on if you are including the dependencies from CDN or Local Files.

 - jQuery requires Node.js version **10.9.0** or later.
 To check your version, run `node -v` in a terminal/console window.
 To get Node.js, go to [nodejs.org](https://nodejs.org/).